JensKlimke/jk/README.md

 - `make clean` - Clean up containers and volumes
 - `make generate-secrets` - Generate secure secrets

+## Development

+For development workflow and best practices, see the [Development Guide](docs/DEVELOPMENT.md).

+To enable development mode:

+1. Copy the development override file: `cp docker-compose.override.yml.template docker-compose.override.yml`
+2. Start the services: `make start`
+3. View logs: `make logs-api-service`

+This will enable hot reloading for the API service and other development-friendly settings.

 ## Adding New Services

 To add a new service to the infrastructure: